faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

         --cores 12

 .. warning:: Note that I am using 12 physical CPU cores to do this work.
 You
-    need to use the number of physical cores available on *your* machine.
-The ``phyluce.conf`` file also assumes you have **at least** 4 GB of RAM on your system, and it is better to have much more.
+    need to use the number of physical cores available on **your** machine. ``phyluce_assembly_assemblo_spades`` assumes you have **at least** 8 GB of RAM on your system, and it is better to have much more.
 If you use more CPU cores than you have or you specify more RAM than you have, the job can fail.

+    You can adjust the RAM dedicated to the job using the ``--memory`` option, which takes an integer value (in GB RAM).

 .. note:: If you are wondering, Trinity_ is no longer supported in phyluce_